dinesh-ax/axway-open-docs/content/en/docs/operational_insights/production_setup/_index.md

 In a production environment we recommend that you store your passwords using kubernetes secrets that are backed by a secrets manager such as Hashicorp Vault, AWS Secret Manager or Azure Vault.
 Access to secrets should also be restricted using RBAC (role-based access control) rules

 For more information on kubernetes secrets please consult the kubernetes documentatiion [here:](https://kubernetes.io/docs/concepts/configuration/secret/)

+## Elasticsearch encryption in transit

+By default all data sent between nodes in the Elasticsearch cluster is sent in clear text.
+This may be acceptable if the cluster itself is sufficiently secured.
+However in a production environment we recommend that traffic between nodes is encrypted.

+To do this first locate the file *elasticsearch.yml* and follow the instructions [here:](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-basic-setup.html#encrypt-internode-communication)

+If your cluster is running in a managed service such as on Azure Kubernetes Service (AKS) then you will have built-in security options such as enabling TLS which come as part of the service

+For more details on encryption in transit see the following docs [Elastic:](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-basic-setup.html#security-basic-setup) and [Azure:](https://docs.microsoft.com/en-us/azure/security/fundamentals/encryption-overview#encryption-of-data-in-transit)